AnonUserGuy/cat_guy/readme.md

 This mod's main attraction, Percy, is a character with stats similar to Cain (2 red hearts, higher speed, lower range) but lacking the high base damage and multiplier.
 Instead to deal damage, Percy has a starting item unique to the mod: Mom's Headphones!

 ### Mom's Headphones
 A passive item from treasure rooms, Mom's Headphones completely change tear shooting mechanics.
 Instead of being able to hold a fire button to shoot continuously, now the fire button must be pressed for each shot.
-The button can be mashed to shoot tons of tears, but they will do significantly less damage if you shoot faster than your tear rate stat would normally allow.
+The button can be mashed to shoot tons of tears, but they will do significantly less damage if you shoot faster than your tear rate would normally allow.
 So, instead of mashing you should...

 #### Shoot to the Beat!
 With Mom's Headphones, if you shoot on-beat to the music, your tears will do more damage!